Women's Media Center: Health care reform and reproductive rights

-In reaction to the 2009 Stupak–Pitts Amendment and other proposed health care reform legislation limiting access and funding for abortions, WMC began actively advocating for women's reproductive rights.
+In reaction to the 2009 Stupak–Pitts Amendment, and other proposed health care reform legislation limiting access and funding for abortions, WMC began actively advocating for women's reproductive rights.
 On December 10, 2009, WMC announced the launch of its Not Under The Bus campaign to "keep women's health care fair, safe, and accessible to all."

 With the campaign announcement, the organization declared its "first call to action is to stop the Stupak Amendment, the Hatch-Nelson Amendment, and others like them which are the most draconian restrictions on women since the 1977 Hyde Amendment that cut federal funding for abortions by Medicaid."

 2010 campaign against CBS and Focus on the Family ad

-In January 2010, Women's Media Center and a coalition of more than 30 organizations "dedicated to reproductive rights, tolerance, and social justice", including the National Organization for Women and NARAL Pro-Choice America, sent a letter to CBS, NFL and its advertisers calling on them to pull an advertisement featuring football player Tim Tebow, sponsored by conservative Christian group Focus on the Family (FOTF), from Super Bowl XLIV.
+In January 2010, Women's Media Center and a coalition of more than 30 organizations "dedicated to reproductive rights, tolerance, and social justice" (including the National Organization for Women and NARAL Pro-Choice America) sent a letter to CBS, NFL and its advertisers calling on them to pull an advertisement featuring football player Tim Tebow, sponsored by conservative Christian group Focus on the Family (FOTF), from Super Bowl XLIV.
 The resulting campaign garnered widespread national media attention.
 Previously, in 2010 CBS had rejected a humorous ad from a gay online dating service, ManCrunch, and in 2004 an ad promoting the United Church of Christ as gay-friendly, citing a policy against any controversy in Super Bowl ad.
-CBS then decided to end this policy and accept controversial ads, so that the anti-abortion ad would be aired, which the Gay & Lesbian Alliance Against Defamation (GLAAD) called a "homophobic double standard."
+CBS then decided to end this policy and accept controversial ads, so that the anti-abortion ad would be aired, which the Gay & Lesbian Alliance Against Defamation (GLAAD) called a "homophobic double standard".

-In its letter to CBS, the WMC coalition denounced the actions of Focus on the Family and politics of CBS, based on their acceptance of their advertisement.
+In its letter to CBS, the WMC coalition denounced the actions of Focus on the Family and the politics of CBS, based on their acceptance of their advertisement.

 The WMC campaign was criticized for freedom of speech concerns.
-A New York Times editorial called it censorship, and said that they should use this as an opportunity to promote their own movement.
-A Los Angeles Times editorial, despite their stance in favor of abortion rights, congratulated CBS for their decision.
+An editorial in The New York Times called it censorship, and said that they should use this as an opportunity to promote their own movement.
+The Los Angeles Times, despite their stance in favor of abortion rights, congratulated CBS for their decision.
 Bill O'Reilly of Fox News said Greene and her group were, "trying to muzzle them.
 That's not the American way."
 The coalition responded with an op-ed article in Huffington Post in which former WMC President Jehmu Greene wrote that they were not attempting to censor anything, and suggested that the situation would be different if the Ku Klux Klan were involved.

 During Super Bowl XLIV, CBS elected to air the two 30-second commercials, which included Tebow's personal story as part of an overall anti-abortion stance.